tarwn/lessthandot-hugo/blogs/content/posts/2013-12-01-asp-net-mvc-4-razor-starter.md

 <img src="http://www.vurso.co.uk/ltd/mvc-4-with-razor-starter-guide/newcontroller.jpg" alt="New MVC 4 Controller" width="280" height="145" />

 Give it the name <span style="background-color: #99ccff;">HomeController</span> and left-click on Add to continue.
 Now we need to create the Index view the controller will work with.
-Before we do that we need to create a view that will <a title="ASP.NET MVC 3: Layouts with Razor" href="http://weblogs.asp.net/scottgu/archive/2010/10/22/asp-net-mvc-3-layouts.aspx" target="_blank">“automagically” assign the same razor layout</a> to all your views so right-click the <span style="background-color: #99ccff;">Views</span> folder and left-click on <span style="background-color: #99ccff;">Add > View...</span> (VS 2012 is clever enough to recognise the context you're in, in this case the Views folder).
+Before we do that we need to create a view that will <a title="ASP.NET MVC 3: Layouts with Razor" href="http://weblogs.asp.net/scottgu/archive/2010/10/22/asp-net-mvc-3-layouts.aspx" target="_blank">"automagically" assign the same razor layout</a> to all your views so right-click the <span style="background-color: #99ccff;">Views</span> folder and left-click on <span style="background-color: #99ccff;">Add > View...</span> (VS 2012 is clever enough to recognise the context you're in, in this case the Views folder).
 The Add View dialog box will appear:

 <img src="http://www.vurso.co.uk/ltd/mvc-4-with-razor-starter-guide/addview.jpg" alt="ASP.NET MVC 4 Add View" width="200" height="252" />

-Make sure you un-tick the “Use a layout or master page:” checkbox (as all your views will be using this <span style="background-color: #99ccff;">_ViewStart</span> file).
+Make sure you un-tick the "Use a layout or master page:" checkbox (as all your views will be using this <span style="background-color: #99ccff;">_ViewStart</span> file).

 Now modify the file to look like this: